 In my example, I'm adding Patterns and I do this by giving the Choice a Name and then clicking the circle symbol on the right-hand side:

 18. This reveals a smaller window where I can select a solid colour or hex code by clicking on the square Colour Picker symbol, or instead, uploading an image to represent my colour:

 [remember]The images that you upload to Colour Variants must be at least 500 pixels square, up to 2000 pixels square.
 Therefore, we recommend 1024 pixels square as the optimum image size.[/remember]

 19. When I have added the first Choice, I click the green cross symbol on the right-hand side to add that Choice to my Product:

 20. I then repeat this process with the rest of my Choices, as I did before.
 When I have finished adding the last Colour Choice, I can tick the box at the bottom of the window to display the name of each Choice on the Product Page, before clicking the green Save button to add these Colour Variants to my Product:

-[tips]Please bear in mind that if you have a product with a lot of variants, this will change the way you have to display this product, as lots of variant choices can negatively affect the page loading time and therefore, the user experience for any potential customers visiting your site. [/tips]
+[tips]Please bear in mind that if you have a product with a lot of variants, this will change the way you have to display this product, as lots of variant choices can negatively affect the page loading time and therefore, the user experience for any potential customers visiting your site.
+This Guide can help you arrange your Variants in the most effective way. [/tips]